Your Power to Send a Letter Before Action for Small Claims

 Letter Before Action FAQs

-what is a letter before action?
+What is a letter before action?

 A Letter Before Action (LBA) is a formal letter required by court rules that you send to the party you intend to sue, outlining the details of your claim and giving them a final chance to resolve the matter before court proceedings begin.

-can a letter before action be sent by email?
+Can a letter before action be sent by email?

 Yes, while traditionally sent by post, a Letter Before Action can be sent by email, but you must ensure you have proof that the other party has received it, such as a read receipt or a clear acknowledgement from them.